How To Have Safe Sex (& Contraception)

 - Safe sex also involves getting tested for STDs each time you have a new sex partner.
 If you discover that you have an STD or HIV, it is important to get treated by a doctor and tell your partner so he or she can get tested and treated, too.

 - Demanding safe sex from your partner does not mean that you do not trust him or her.
-Practicing safe sex simply means that you care about each other and would like to ensure that both of you are protected against STDs and pregnancy.
+Practicing safe sex simply means that you care about each other.
+Also, you would like to ensure that both of you are protected against STDs and pregnancy.
+More on safe sex here, here.

 - The best way to protect yourself and your partner is to use a condom or have your partner use a condom.
 Condoms prevent bacteria and viruses found in semen, vaginal fluids and blood from coming into contact with your body.